gloomcowboy/Prototype/README.md

 After a Game Over, simply refresh the page to play again.

-What I have in place is a simple backend / server  created using python that stores the player name, score and date that then fowards

-that information to a leaderboard with a maximum of 10 top scores, like oldschool arcades
+What I have in place is a simple backend / server  created using python that stores the player name, score and date that then fowards  that information to a leaderboard with a maximum of 10 top scores, like oldschool arcades.

 The game was designed for children and or people who are not used to using computers